jaegertracing/documentation/content/docs/next-release/apis.md

 * **internal** - the APIs intended for internal communications between Jaeger components and not recommended for use by external components.
 * **deprecated** - the APIs that are only maintained for legacy reasons and will be phased out in the future.

+Since Jaeger v1.32, the Collector and Query Service ports that serve gRPC endpoints enable [gRPC reflection][grpc-reflection].
+Unfortunately, the internally used `gogo/protobuf` has a [compatibility issue][gogo-reflection] with the official `golang/protobuf`, and as a result only the `list` reflection command is currently working properly.

 ## Span reporting APIs

 Agent and Collector are the two components of the Jaeger backend that can receive spans.
 At this time they support two sets of non-overlapping APIs.